mj-weshh/airbnb-clone-project/README.md

 <br><br>

-# 🧱 Data Model: Entities, Fields & Relationships
+# 🧱 DataBase Model: Entities, Fields & Relationships

 This section describes the core entities that make up the backend of the Airbnb Clone platform, including their critical fields and how they relate to one another in a relational database design.